Here at Lansdowne Surgery we are able to offer a wide variety of appointments with healthcare clinicians, including:

 Find out more about Specialist Nurses.

-There are times when you don’t need or want to see a doctor or nurse face-to-face, when all you need is some careful advice or to request the renewal of your “sickness certificate” , etc. And that’s why we offer the option of short telephone consultations with both doctors and nurses.
+There are times when you don’t need or want to see a doctor or nurse face-to-face.
+When all you need is some careful advice or to request the renewal of your “sickness certificate” , etc. That’s why we offer the option of short telephone consultations with both doctors and nurses.

 Many of us suffer from one of a number of ongoing conditions, which need monitoring.
 We may also need screening for things that are more common after a particular age or vaccination to help prevent problems later on.
 The practice caters for these needs in special clinics, throughout the week.